 This list does not include MBAs or well-networked individuals connected to wealthy families.
 There’s nothing wrong with the people of that profile, but they’re often prone to lose sight of capital being a commodity.

-Building early-stage technology companies is an art form that can be learned only through direct experience, hard work, and wounds acquired along the way.
+Building an early-stage technology company is an art form that can be learned only through direct experience, hard work, and wounds acquired along the way.
 I prefer working with people who have gone through that process.
 I believe deep competence and realistic outlook on challenges are two great foundational pillars for a lasting, satisfying business relationship.

 In business there are laws akin to laws of physics one shouldn’t fight.
 Entrepreneurship has fewer rules so exceptions to the above apply.